 It’s important to make sure your bins go out on time and on the right days.
 Find out what day your bins are collected, or order new ones on the Manchester City Council website.
 Make sure you also recycle whatever you can – check what can and can’t be recycled in Manchester.

 Don’t forget that you can order recycling bins for free from Manchester City Council, but if your main black bin goes missing, you’ll be charged for a replacement.

 Sign up to your local GP

 It is likely that you will have moved into a different area of Manchester for your second year, and therefore it’s best to register with a GP that’s closer to your home.
-You can find the closest GP service to your home here.
+You can find information about the new on campus GP surgery here or find the closest GP service to your home here.

 Love thy neighbour

-This isn’t to say it only goes one way, and you should make the most of your right to a peaceful home that may be affected by non-students and other students alike.
+You are also entitled to the same and have a right to a peaceful and safe home.
 Whoever they are, it’s a great idea to introduce yourself to the neighbours so that you can hopefully get along and stop any issues before they arise.

 Register to vote

 You can also play your part in the community in a small but significant way by registering to vote – and then doing so!
 In halls this would have been done automatically, but you can still easily register online so it’s no fuss.